lisa-ufersa/django-quickproject/README.md

 #### DRF Architecture

-The architecture of Django Rest Framework (DRF) is built on top of the well-established architecture of Django, which is a high-level Python web framework.
+The architecture of DRF is built on top of the well-established architecture of Django, which is a high-level Python web framework.
 DRF extends Django's capabilities to provide a specialized architecture for building Web APIs (Application Programming Interfaces) following the principles of Representational State Transfer (REST).

 Here's a brief description of the key components of the DRF architecture: